 Pilots are usually about refining a proposed approach – they generally have an inherent commitment to continue and thus have the presumption of success baked in.
 So choosing not to progress with a pilot is seen as a failure.
 Experiments are fundamentally different, and it’s critical you take this truth on board at the outset.
 Try putting your R&D hat on; experiments are all about learning - why, for example, something does or doesn’t work.
 So you may well run multiple experiments at the same time, many of which will not be taken any further.
 They are all successes, because they all enable you to learn.

-Obviously not everything needs experimentation and as an organisation, you might not want to take this approach but experiments can help you get further ultimately with digital.
+Obviously not everything needs experimentation and as an organization, you might not want to take this approach but experiments can help you get further ultimately with digital.